firefly-iii/firefly-iii.org/using-upgrading.md

 ## Heroku
 I am not sure how to upgrade a Heroku instance.
+I believe they auto-update.

 ## Sandstorm.io
+I am not sure how to upgrade a Sandstorm.io instance.
+I believe they auto-update.

+## AMPPS
+I am not sure how to upgrade a AMPPS instance.
+I believe they auto-update.

+## Softaculous
-I am not sure how to upgrade a Heroku instance.
+I am not sure how to upgrade a Softaculous instance.
+I believe they auto-update.

 <hr>